 As we study these courageous first-century lives, and what discipleship meant in the time of Jesus, we may expect to be aided in developing a Spirit-directed twenty-first century discipleship as Christ must have meant it to be.

-The following information about the 12 disciples of Jesus uses the New Testament accounts along with the most respected legends and traditions.
+The following biographical information about the 12 original disciples of Jesus uses the New Testament accounts along with the most respected legends and traditions.
 We do not mean to infer, that legend and tradition constitute historical fact.
 We do feel, however, that they do have value in the study of the lives of these men who "…turned the world upside down…"